mliebelt/lichess-viewer-wp/readme.txt

 You can use instead the following:

-1. Enter as block element `/Lichess PGN Viewer`.
+1. Enter as block element `/PGN Viewer for Lichess`.
 2. You will then have a form with all options that are possible with the shortcode as well.

 == Installation ==